Fouga/BaSiC/README.md

 # BaSiC

 This is a fork of the [BaSiC backgound correction pipeline](https://github.com/QSCD/BaSiC).
-To run the pipeline you need to clone [this repository](https://github.com/Fouga/BaSiC) and [StitchIt](https://github.com/Fouga/StitchIt).
+To run the pipeline for 2 photon microscopy Tissue Vision data, you need to clone [this repository](https://github.com/Fouga/BaSiC) and [StitchIt](https://github.com/Fouga/StitchIt).

 # Example
 ```Matlab